-The Health Care Authority (HCA) created the Incident Resolution Process —first implemented in April 2014— in order to manage complaints from providers regarding interpreter behavior and/or adherence to WAC 388-03-050.
+The Health Care Authority (HCA) created the Incident Resolution Process —first implemented in April 2014— in order to manage complaints from providers regarding interpreters' adherence to WAC 388-03-050.
 A provision for this process is included in the contract HCA signed with Universal Language Services (ULS) in June 2018.

 Why aren’t incidents covered under our union contract?

 In 2010, interpreters organized and succeeded in passing a bill granting them the right to unionize as independent contractors.
 RCW 41.56.510(c) limits our scope for collective bargaining.

 What is the response of Interpreters United to the Incident Resolution Process?

 Interpreters United and AFSCME Council 28 (WFSE) have always objected to the State’s vendor (previously CTS LanguageLink and currently Universal Language Services) being the judge, jury, and executioner of freelance interpreters.
 It is our position that the State’s vendor should limit itself to documenting complaints against interpreters and that all disciplinary sanctions should be in the hands of the interpreters’ certifying body (e.g. DSHS/LTC).
 Under much protest, however, we agreed to provide recommendations on this Incident Resolution Process in order to ensure that interpreters’ voices are heard, and to prevent harsher policies that could have occurred.

 What advocacy has Interpreters United made towards the Incident Resolution Process?

 The State is not obligated to work with the union on this policy, which is outside of our collective bargaining scope.
 However, due to the activism and advocacy efforts of our members, the State has implemented many of our recommendations to ensure a fairer process, including the following: